Get involved

 Getting started with Shoestring

-Not only do Shoestring activities help build relationships, and digital skills both internally and externally, but they also develop a company’s knowledge and expertise in digitalisation through experimentation, and in the case of pilots, they help improve business efficiencies along the way.
+Shoestring activities help build relationships, and digital skills both internally and externally, and also develop a company’s knowledge and expertise in digitalisation through experimentation.
+By deploying a low-cost Shoestring solution a company also sees improved productivity.

-- Join a requirements workshop with other manufacturers and networks and share challenges and identify your digital needs
+- Join an Awareness / Requirements workshop with other manufacturers and networks and share challenges and identify your digital needs.

 - Host a selection and specification workshop to identify your company's top business needs, and choose a digital solution to implement first which plays both to your company's priorities and strengths.

-- Run an industry pilot to see how quickly your company benefits from improved efficiencies and inspire your workforce first-hand
+- Buy a starter solution package and see how quickly your company benefits from improved efficiencies and inspire your workforce first-hand

 - Develop and encourage your employees’ digital skills with a hackathon or use the opportunity to engage with work placement students and apprentices